anhinga/2023-notes/non-anthropocentric-ai-safety/understanding-as-of-july-2023/README.md

 The mainline view of OpenAI (and, I think, Microsoft) is as follows.

-  * Short timelines and smooth gradual takeoff might be our best bet, let's aim for that.
+  * Short timelines and smooth gradual takeoff might be our best bet, let's aim for that (let's _"cautiously accelerate"_).

   * Copilot-style interactions are the safest and most productive, let's try to keep it this way long into the future (at least until some people start merging with AIs)